chefgs/cloud_init_sample/README.md

 ### Script functionality
 - `Create_instance.sh` script uses the AWS CLI command to invoke the resource creation in AWS.
 - The AWS CLI command for instance creation is `aws ec2 run-instance`.
-- We are sending the `install.txt` file as an option in AWS CLI user-data.
+- We are sending the Cloud-init script file to AWS CLI user-data option.
 It contains the bash script and is executed by `Cloud-init` process when the EC2 instance is created.
+- System config could be set using different technologies like Chef or Ansible.
+So I've created two different Cloud-init scripts to show the possibility of using the same AWS resource creation script with config management tool passed an option (refer example below).
+#### Chef way
+- The `cloud_init_chef.txt` has the code for installing the required installers, checking out repo from git and running `Chef-client` command to set the desired VM config
+#### Ansible way
-- The `install.txt` has the code for installing the required installers, checking out repo from git and running Chef client command to set the desired VM config
+- The `cloud_init_ansible.txt` has the code for installing the required installers, checking out repo from git and running `ansible-playbook` command to set the desired VM config

 ### Technologies used
 - `AWS CLI` command for instance creation <br>
 - `Cloud-init` script passed in instance creation user_data section <br>
 - `bash shell` scripting used to code the `cloud-init` script <br>
-- `rpm-build` used for creation of dummy rpm package <br>
+- `rpm-build` used for creation of dummy rpm package <br
-- `Chef` used for setting the required system state explained in item 2 above <br>
+- `Chef` used for setting the required system state <br>
+- `Ansible` also used for setting the required system state <br>
 - `Github` used as source repo and git commands extensively used while development <br>
 - `Chef-client` run in local-mode eliminating the need of Chef server. <br>